GSAUC3/MATLAB_assignment/Dsp4.md

 1(a) using matrix method.
 ```
-Matrix Multiplication Method
+Matrix Multiplication Method algo --
-Matrix method represents the two given sequence x1(n) and x2(n) in matrix form.
+Two given sequence x1(n) and x2(n) in matrix form.

-1. x1 is repeated via circular shift of one sample at a time to form a N X N matrix.
+1. x1 is repeated via circular shift of one sample at a time to form a n X n matrix.

 2. x2 as column matrix.